Vidushi-Gupta/Saathi/README.md

 ### Functionalities
 - Asks the user how they are feeling right now.
 - Suggests them a quote according to their emotion.
+- Connecting user to 5 different activities with different emotions.
 - Provides link to [Raahee](https://raahee.in/) if the user needs to reach out for professional therapy/blogs/community on mental wellbeing.

 ### Extension UI screens